IfcOpenShell/IfcOpenShell/src/opencdeserver/README.md

 This server was developed and tested using Solibri as a client.
 To use a client with this server you need to configure a client id and a client key.

-You also need to configure encrypted communication and authentication using HTTP and OAuth2.
+You also need to configure encrypted communication and authentication using HTTPS and OAuth2.
 And then you need an SSL-certificate.
 To get an SSL-certificate you need your own domain name.
 Solibri can only connect to preconfigured domains.